 Spell-checkers depend on the chosen language setting:

-- A document set to US English may flag organise as incorrect but accept leached.
+- US English may flag organise as incorrect but accept leached.

-- A document set to UK English may accept organise and still recognize leached but not leeched in contexts where it is incorrect.
+- UK English may accept organise and still recognize leached but not leeched in contexts where it is incorrect.

 Understanding these distinctions ensures that your writing adheres to the expected conventions of your target audience.